technorabilia/build-synouidmod/README.md

 $
 ````
 # Cleanup
-because the image can be quite large, you can also delete it if you no longer need it.
+Because the image can be quite large, you can also delete it if you no longer need it.
 ````
 $ docker image ls synobuild
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE